Last updated 23/08/2018

 What do Trucks Do?

 I had a chat to an owner of a 4WD tour business in the Kimblery of WA.
 He runs trucks with passenger cabins fitted to the tray up and down the Gibb River Road showing tourists around.
 What pressure does he use on his fleet of trucks for this bumpy and corrugated road?
 About half highway pressure.
 For the trucks highway pressure is about 90psi and he runs about 45psi.
 He does it to reduce risk of tyre damage, reduce suspension maintenance and improve ride quality for passengers.
-If an owner of a fleet of tucks is reducing pressure then that’s pretty good weight to the argument.
+If an owner of a fleet of tucks is reducing pressure on dirt then that’s pretty good evidence that reduced pressure is of benefit.

 I’ve talked to truckies about tyre pressure on road trains.
-One truck driver told me how some trucks are fitted with systems to deflate and inflate tyres at the push of a button, similar to what is found on Hummers.
-It’s often used for road trains doing regular offroad / on road commutes, for example transporting minerals from mines to port.
+Some trucks are fitted with systems to deflate and inflate tyres at the push of a button, similar to what is found on Hummers.
+It’s sometimes used for road trains doing regular offroad / on road commutes, for example transporting minerals from mines to port.
 They run reduced pressure for dirt tracks and then pump them up for the highway run.
-If big road trains are reducing pressure then that’s pretty good weight to the argument.
+If big road trains are reducing pressure on dirt then that’s pretty good evidence that reduced pressure is of benefit.